Read about stem cell transplants and how they are used to treat some types of cancer.

-Cord transplants are mostly used for children because a smaller amount of cells is collected.
+Cord transplants are mostly used for children because a smaller amount of cells are collected.
 You could have a stem cell transplant from 2 different umbilical cords.
 This is called a double cord transplant.

 Stem cells can be used in mini transplants.
 These are also called reduced intensity conditioning (RIC) transplants.
 You have lower doses of chemotherapy than in a traditional stem cell transplant.
 So you might have this treatment if you are not fit or well enough for a traditional transplant.

 The Anthony Nolan charity has helpful information.
 They have a register to match people willing to donate their bone marrow or blood stem cells to people who need transplants.
 They also provide information, support and an online forum for patients and families going through a transplant.